jivimberg/jivimberg.github.io/source/_posts/2018-12-01-interviewing-in-silicon-valley.markdown

 One thing to always keep in mind is that interviews are a two-way street: __you're evaluating the company as much as they're evaluating you__.
 This is your best chance to learn about _the company_, _the role_, _the culture_ and _your future teammates_, so don't miss it!

-This are some of the questions I like to ask:
+Here are some of the questions I like to ask:

 * How do you __prioritize__ tasks?
 How do you __make decisions__?
 How do you __handle interruptions__?
 (Ask about hot bugs, devops, CI/CD, etc.)
 * What do you __like the most__ about working for this company?
 * What's one thing __the team should improve on__?
 * What's on the __roadmap__ for the team?

 And don't play it safe. __If there's something that is a red flag for your just be direct and ask about it__.
-After all, you're better of knowing things in advance, and you give the interviewer a chance to clarify on the issue.
+After all, you're better off knowing things in advance, and you give the interviewer a chance to clarify on the issue.
 For example __I asked one company why they were using an outdated stack and another one about the recent articles regarding its toxic culture__.
 As long as you're polite about it nobody is going to get pissed off.

 # Rejections

 Rejections are just part of the interview process.
 If you're not being rejected, you're probably _not interviewing enough_.
 The golden rule to handle rejections is: __don't take it personally__.

 The second rule is: __always ask for feedback__.
 Once I was applying for this startup that made me do a take-home exercise.
 I spent the best part of my weekend working on it.
 First I _solved_ the problem, then I _tested_ the code, then I _refactored_ everything nicely into easy to read functions, then I added some more tests and even _documented_ them using [ASCII graphs][AsciiGraphs] (for real).
 When I sent my submission on Sunday __I was honestly hoping the company would be so impressed they would realize there was no need for an on-site__.
 Two days later I got an email: _"...we have decided to move forward with another candidate..."_ 😢.
-So with my ego hurt, I decided to answer back asking what did I do wrong. __Turns out my code performance sucked!__ In an effort for making the code super readable I had utterly destroyed performance. __Needless to say I never made the same mistake again.__
+So with my ego hurt, I decided to answer back asking what I did wrong. __Turns out my code performance sucked!__ In an effort to make the code super readable I had utterly destroyed performance. __Needless to say I never made the same mistake again.__

 # The follow-up